Cipulot/ML-Chopsticks/Readme.md

 Following a gimmick that popped up at the end of last [CWF](https://scottkwang.github.io/CodeWithFriends-Spring2020/) edition the project involves chopsticks.
 The pitch was to create a "5G enabled" chopstick but I then realized that it was a bit impractical (at least for now).
 Putting the 5G part of the idea aside, this project will enable the user, thanks to ML based models, to gather information about his/her usage behaviour and all sorts of statistics of use.

 ## General features
-The projects aims to develop a system that can be used to collect and process information about user's usage of chopsticks.
+The project aims to develop a system that can be used to collect and process information about user's usage of chopsticks.

 To do so the system is based on 2 main components: